Ford Custom: Custom and Custom Deluxe (1949–1951)

-Customline (1952-1956)
+Customline (1952–1956)

-Custom and Custom 300 (1957-1959)
+Custom and Custom 300 (1957–1959)

 The Custom name returned for the 1957 model year along with a new Custom 300 series, these two models sitting below the Fairlane and Fairlane 500.
 The base Custom was the bottom-rung model, whose primary customers were fleet buyers.
 The Custom 300 was a step up and intended for value-conscious customers.
-The Custom and Custom 300 generally replaced the fleet-oriented Mainline and mid-range Customline, respectively, from 1956.
+The Custom and Custom 300 generally replaced the fleet-oriented Mainline and mid-range Customline, respectively, for 1957.

 The Custom 300 became the base model for 1958, but was dropped from the range for 1960.